GREENHOUSE GAS EMISSIONS (CO 2, CH 4, N 2 O, HFCS, PFCS, SF 6): SECTORAL DISAGGREGATION

 National

-The estimation of emissions is carried out within the framework of the implementation of the atmospheric emission inventory through the use of appropriate emission factors and/or estimation models.
-In the graphs and tables, the greenhouse gas emissions are expressed as follows: CO2 in millions of tonnes (Mt); CH4 and N2O in thousands of tonnes (kt); F-gases in tonnes (t).
-Greenhouse gas emissions are then converted into terms of CO2 equivalent by multiplying the gas emissions by their Global Warming Potential (GWP), which is the global warming potential of each species relative to the potential of carbon dioxide.
+The estimate of emissions is carried out as part of the creation of the inventory of atmospheric emissions through the use of appropriate emission factors and/or estimation models.
+In the graphs and tables, greenhouse gas emissions are expressed as follows: CO2, million tonnes (Mt); CH4 and N2O, thousands of tonnes (kt); F-gas, ton (t).
+Greenhouse gas emissions are then converted into terms of CO2 equivalent by multiplying the gas emissions by the Global Warming Potential (GWP), global warming potential, in each species in relation to the carbon dioxide potential.
+As regards greenhouse gases, the reference methodology is that indicated by the IPCC - Intergovernmental Panel on Climate Change (; 2006 IPCC Guidelines for National Greenhouse Gas Inventories; 2019 IPCC refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories).
+For the description of the estimation methodology, reference is made to the National Inventory Document – NID (https://www. isprambiente. gov. it/it/pubblicazioni/rapporti/italian-greenhouse-gas-inventory-1990-2024-national-inventory-document-2026).

 Data quality